George Soros Conspiracy Theories Surge as Protests Sweep US

 Over just four days in late May, negative Twitter posts about Soros spiked from about 20,000 a day to more than 500,000 a day, according to an analysis by the Anti-Defamation League.

-The Institute for Strategic Dialogue, a London think tank focused on extremism and polarization, found an even more pronounced jump on Facebook, where there were 68,746 mentions of Soros in May.
+The Institute for Strategic Dialogue, a London think tank focused on extremism and polarization, also found a pronounced jump on Facebook, where there were 68,746 mentions of Soros in May.
 The previous record of 38,326 Soros mentions was in October 2018, when angry posts alleged he was helping migrant caravans headed to the U.S.

 The new wave began as nationwide demonstrations emerged over George Floyd's death at the hands of Minneapolis police.
 Some insist Soros financed the protests, while others say he colluded with police to fake Floyd's death last month.
 But all available evidence suggests the protests are what they seem: gatherings of thousands of Americans upset about police brutality and racial injustice.